Brain-Like Processing Pathways Form in Models With Heterogeneous Experts: Discussion

 \section{Discussion}

 In this work, we adapted the heterogeneous Mixture-of-Experts architecture to investigate how brain-like processing pathways can form between layers of heterogeneous experts.
 While these experts do not form pathways on their own, once trained with a routing-cost loss, task-performance scaling, and expert dropout, we find that they create a \textit{Mixture of Pathways}.
-Our model provides an account of task-specific brain-wide pathways commonly observed in neuroscience. \textbf{These findings are relevant for neuroscience}, as energetic and processing complexity related priors have been key explanatory mechanisms for how the structure and function of the brain arises.
+Our model provides an account of task-specific brain-wide pathways commonly observed in neuroscience.

+\textbf{These findings are relevant for neuroscience}, as energetic and processing complexity related priors have been key explanatory mechanisms for how the structure and function of the brain arises \cite{bullmore2012economy, achterberg_spatially_2023, akarca2023weighted, kool_mental_2018}.
 We show that incentivizing models to learn to prioritize simple experts drives the development of brain-like processing pathways from a heterogeneous set of expert models.
 Additionally, we show how stochasticity of signals is important for learning self-sufficient processing networks.
 Our model represents an exciting new architecture which can be expanded in the future to study additional heterogeneities present in the connectome, such as varying cell-types and neurotransmitters.
-Region-specific models, such as those for the hippocampus~\cite{chandra2025episodic}, could be integrated within our architecture. \textbf{In the context of machine learning}, our work builds on the recent widespread adoption of the Mixture-of-Experts architecture for building parameter-efficient large language models \cite{liu2024deepseek, llama_team_llama_2025}.
-Recent innovations specifically aim at allowing MoE models to process queries dynamically to reduce processing costs \cite{raposo2024mixture}.
-Our small-scale simulations show how it may be possible to use heterogeneous experts alongside a processing-cost loss function that allows the model to dynamically allocate resources to processing tokens.
-Finally, load balancing in MoEs prevents over-reliance on a single expert by encouraging distributed processing \cite{liu2024deepseek}.
-Our complexity loss serves as a task-driven form of load balancing.
+Region-specific models, such as those for the hippocampus~\cite{chandra2025episodic}, could be integrated within our architecture.